t-w/t-w.github.io/_posts/2016-09-08-gdb_shared_lib.markdown

 80              if (audio_mix_chunks[i] == NULL)
 {% endhighlight %}

-Well, that's not what we want...
+and, well, that's not what we want...

-Author's newbie experience leads to conclusion that two things are probably missing: debug information in the binary (library in this case), and the source code for it.
+Two things are probably missing: debug information in the binary (library in this case), and the source code for it.

 1. Debug information for the library